 Ammonia, which is highly water-soluble and which forms ammonium hydroxide (NH4 OH) directly injures cells by the alkaline caustic action.
 Therefore, the excretion of ammonia requires large amounts of water.
 A portion of uric acid is oxidized furthermore to form allantoic acid and allantoin.
-Teleost fish excrete allantoate or hydration product of allantoin.
+Teleost fish excrete allantoate or hydration products of allantoin.
 In most amphibians and fishes, allantoate is hydrolyzed into glyoxylate and urea.
 For few marine invertebrates, furthermore, hydrolyzation of urea to carbon dioxide and ammonia occurs.
 Creatine is formed in the liver from amino acids.
 The resultant creatinine is generated from creatine.